 Who is eligible for the clinic and how are they chosen?

 Our mobile spay/neuter services are targeted to help underserved people and their pets.
-We work with municipalities and local social support services in the community to help disadvantaged pet owners.
+We work with municipalities and local social support services in the community to help disadvantaged families.

 Is the mobile unit licensed?

-The mobile spay/neuter unit is accredited, and the staff are licensed veterinarians and registered veterinary technicians.
+The mobile spay/neuter unit is accredited, and the team members are licensed veterinarians and registered veterinary technicians.

 How much do the services cost?